IvanSarapura/Auction/README.md

   4. The rest of the balance is transferred to the contract owner.

 ### `partialRefund()`
-- Any user can call this function while the auction is active.
+- Any user who has made at least one bid can call this function while the auction is active.
 - **Description**: Allows users to withdraw the excess from their previous deposits.
 - **Logic**:
   1. Searches all bids made by the user.